yimuchen/yimuchen.github.io/_posts/2019-12-12-NewHeadphones.md

 noise to a point where it wouldn't need to raise the headphone volume to painfully loud volumes for typical usage.

-All the good stuff that I enjoyed being said, lets talk about the stuff that made me feel rather disappointed with the headphone.
-The first one I got had a bad volume-down button, and an annoying popping sound in the left ear whenever I used the headphone in wired mode (either with USB or the 3.5 mm cable).
-I returned this headset for another one, and with the new headset, while the button is now good, the popping issue still persists.
-With the 3.5 mm cable, you can seem to mitigate it by tweaking the cable position, but nothing I have tried permanently solves this issue.
-Arguably, this popping noise is very faint and is only noticeable when no audio is playing, and isn't always present, but for a high-end product, having this sort of bug is really disappointing.
-Yet another issue is that updating the firmware breaks playback over USB in Linux, I have no idea why.
+Now for a random story.
+When operating in wired mode, whether USB or the 3.5 mm audio line, there was a strange popping noise in the left ear.
+It took me a week to work out, but it turns out it as a peculiar ground loop issue with my computer and the power-line network unit that somehow only the left ear was picking up.
+Moving the power-line unit to another outlet solved the issue, but I'm not sure if this is a quirk of higher end audio gear, or just something with particular with the Momentum 3.
+But that was a strange issue that I needed solving.

 ## Open questions and closing words

 As of writing, I'm still trying to get Bluetooth to work with Linux, though I am still of the mentality that wired operation would always be better than wireless operation, so this isn't a bit problem for me, just something I want to complete the functionality of my headset.
+As of writing the problem is nearly solved, but still trying to find an easier solution.

-All in all, I would say I am happy with the overall experience, but wouldn't recommend this particular headset until I can reliably solve the weird popping issue.
+All in all, I would say I am happy with the overall experience, but at the same time, I have a hard time recommending this particular product, with a weird episode of the ground loop taking over a week to diagnose, and the first unit that I received had a broken volume down button.
+As a Linux user, I'm no stranger to debugging random issues, but that doesn't make it less frustrating when working with the product what I paid a considerable amount to buy.